 An alleged violation of the Simmons Residence Hall Policies and Procedures, On Campus Housing License Agreement or Simmons Student Code of Conduct, may be subject to the conduct process through The Office of Residence Life.

-In addition, Simmons University residents may also be subject to University action, including through the Assistant Dean of Community Standards.
+In addition, Simmons University residents may also be subject to University action, managed through the Office of Student Affairs.

 Report an Academic Integrity Violation

 Any person wishing to initiate an official complaint of an academic integrity violation against any Simmons student may do so by submitting this form.
 Academic violations are behaviors that include, but are not limited to, cheating or plagiarism.
 General classroom misbehavior is considered a non-academic violation.